Sulstice/LifeSciHack-London/README.md

 # LifeSciHack-London

 ![Hackathon](imgs/LifeSciHack_Banners_Page_04.png)
-Welcome to the submission repository for the LifeSciHack 2019!
+Welcome to the submission repository for the LifeSciHack London 2019!

-## Gitter

-To meet potential team members, chat about projects, or get help with your code for LifeSciHack2019, head over join the slack workspace lifescihack2019.slack.com

 # Submission Guidelines